katasec/tableio/readme.md

 ## Define your structs

-Create structs to represent the data you want to persist:
+Create structs to represent the data you want to persist.
+Here's an example:

 ```go
 type Address struct {